gestimation/cifmodeling/README.md

     symbols to describe competing risks or intercurrent events in addition to conventional censoring marks with `add.censor.mark`
   - `add.risktable` adds numbers at risk
-  - `add.estimate.table` adds estimated survival probabilities or CIFs and CIs at each point in time
+  - `add.estimate.table` adds time-by-time estimates and CIs
-  - `add.quantile` adds a line that represents the median or a selected quantile level
+  - `add.quantile` add a reference line at a chosen quantile level
 - **Plot customization**
   - `type.y` chooses y-axis (`"surv"` for survival and `"risk"` for 1-survival/CIF)